sp-pl/JSON-Filters/README.md

 at this moment what is working:

--select is creating from the years assigned to data prop in each records
+-select are created from the years assigned to data prop in each records

 -tabs are created from the categories from category prop